42 Kingsland High Street,

 No one has favorited this theater yet

-The Amhurst Hall was located on the east side of Kingsland High Street at the north corner with Abbot Street.
-It was owned and operated as a cinema by Frederick William Purcell from 1910 until at least 1915.
-Designed by noted theatre architect Frank Matcham, this was one of only a few purpose-built cinemas he designed.
+Located in the east London inner-city district of Dalston.
+The Amherst Hall was located on the east side of Kingsland High Street at the north corner with Abbot Street, and entranced down a narrow passage named Stanborough Passage.
+It was purpose built as a cinema by Frederick William Purcell, who operated it from its opening on 26th December 1908 until at least 1915.
+Designed as a 707-seat cinema by noted theatre architect Frank Matcham, this was one of only a few purpose-built cinemas he designed.
 F.W.
 Purcell had built and operated the Frank Matcham designed Alexandra Theatre in nearby Stoke Newington, and also the Matcham designed Marlborough Theatre, Holloway.